jeremyfelt/Custom-Posts-Per-Page/README.md

 ### Should I keep using WordPress 3.2.1?

-* No. I'm being nice for now, but when 3.5 comes out, I'm totally removing the last piece of code that ties this plugin to 3.2.1.
-Sorry. :)

-### Why aren't there any FAQs?

-*  Because nobody has asked a question yet.
+* No. The next release of this plugin, version 1.8, will *not* support WordPress 3.2.1.

 Screenshots
 --------------